azzco/azzco.github.io/_posts/2021-11-20-Setting-Up-Domains.md

 ## Back to domain setup
 `map.azzco.xyz` isn't working at the moment.
 Not sure if it's nginx or if its a DNS thing.

 Nginx settings are a bit mysterious to me so I'm going the DNS route, which is alos a mystery...
 In any case I added A record to point to both IPV4 and IPV6 address with hostname `map`.
 I also added a srv record pointing to port 8000 and map.azzco.xyz.
 I just hope that that's enough.
-I don't know how much time it needs before changes take effect.

-I could probably start working on other stuff in the meantime.
+I ended upp with an A record pointing the subdomain map to the same ip as the main site, proy poass in a sites available in nginx and that seems to do the trick.

 ## Theme
 I have no real idea where to start.
 The chosen theme seems really nice but I don't know where to begin modifying it.
 I know I want a navbar with links to